-• Unclaimed benefit provident preservation fund to a pension fund, pension preservation fund, provident preservation fund or retirement annuity fund.
+- Unclaimed benefit pension preservation fund to a pension fund, pension preservation fund or retirement annuity fund - Unclaimed benefit provident preservation fund to a pension fund, pension preservation fund, provident preservation fund or retirement annuity fund

-The definition of "provident preservation fund" in section 1(1) of the Income Tax Act only provides for unclaimed benefits relating to former members of a provident fund or nominees or dependants of that former member to be transferred to a provident preservation fund.
+The definition of "provident preservation fund" in section 1(1) of the Income Tax Act31 provides only for unclaimed benefits relating to a former member of a provident fund or nominees or dependants of that former member to be transferred to a provident preservation fund.
 This means that a transfer from an unclaimed benefit pension preservation fund to a provident preservation fund is not allowed and no deduction will be allowed for such a transfer.